 - When the trio visit Fluffy in the book, the creature is awake and Harry uses a wooden flute, given to him by Hagrid, to make it go to sleep.

-- The only scene I really wish the film had included, is a third test after Ron is knocked unconscious whilst playing chess, where Hermione and Harry must figure out a riddle in a potions test.
+- The only scene I really wish the film had included is a third test which happens after Ron is knocked unconscious whilst playing chess, where Hermione and Harry must figure out a riddle in a potions test.
 This would have been great to see.

 - In the book, Voldemort’s face has snake-like slits for nostrils, as he does in the later films, but he does not at this point.